-In a hyper-competitive environment, such as the manufacturing industry, marginal gains are often decisive to set a company apart from the competition.
-While managers spend most (or all) of their time working on aspects that directly affect productivity, they neglect to pay attention to hidden obstacles that can, however, ruin all their previous efforts.
+In a hyper-competitive environment, such as the manufacturing industry, your competition is only marginally better than you in revenues and profitability.
+While managers spend most (or all) of their time working to stay on top of daily tasks and jobs, they neglect to pay attention to hidden obstacles that will rob you of those profits.

 What is a hidden obstacle?

-However, as the business grows, hidden obstacles start to appear here and there and undermine all the hard work generated to maximize productivity.
-While managers and executives focus all their energy to optimize processes and workflows, companies don't realize that the business doesn't run as smoothly as before.
+However, as the business grows, hidden obstacles start to appear and undermine all the hard work generated to maximize productivity.
+While managers and executives focus all their energy to meet deadlines and fulfill contracts, companies don't realize that the business doesn't run as smoothly as before.
 Getting accurate information about the business is becoming harder, they use multiple software for different processes and end up juggling between operating systems that report corrupt and duplicated data.
 Those are the hidden obstacles to productivity, they don't have a direct impact on the efficiency of the shop floor, but they prevent businesses to operate seamlessly.
-Inaccurate data prevent managers from taking informed decisions, accounting takes days or weeks to put together instead of hours, the complications are many, and drip down all over your organization.
+Inaccurate data prevent managers from making informed decisions, accounting takes days or weeks to put together reports, the complications are many, and trickle down affects your entire organization.
 Here are the 6 most common hidden obstacles that impact your business efficiency.

 6 most common hidden obstacles: